nishantjr/ml-tableau/docs/introduction.md

 requires that we systematically streamline these redundancies.

-We envision an *ideal language framework*, shown in [@fig:ideal-framework], where a language designer must only provide a formal description of the syntax and behaviour for their language, from which language tooling may be automatically generated "for free" by the framework.
+We envision an *ideal language framework*, shown in [@fig:ideal-framework], where a language designer must only provide a formal description of the syntax and a formal semantics for their language, from which language tooling may be automatically generated "for free" by the framework.

 ![An ideal language framework: all language tools are generated from a formal language semantics.](figs/ideal.png){ #fig:ideal-framework width=45% }